Many Heads Are Better Than One: Improved Scientific Idea Generation by A LLM-Based Multi-Agent System

+In this paper, we propose objective evaluation metrics to assess the novelty of system outputs, primarily based on vector similarity.
+This approach aligns with the research in the Science of Science domain, where our computational methods (relying on vector union and overlap) draw on established literature, such as ~\citet{boyack2005mapping, shi2023surprising, liu2023data}.

+Another potential concern is the introduction of bias due to a lack of diversity in the datasets or the generated ideas.
+To address this, we employ two large-scale datasets in our experiments to ensure content diversity.
+Additionally, each scenario in our experiments is tested 20 times to ensure that the conclusions regarding the generated ideas are not influenced by potential biases.

-To evaluate the validity of our proposed overall novelty metric, We extract a total of 100 abstracts generated under different experimental conditions and have them evaluated by (1) our overall novelty metric, (2) an LLM-based reviewer (where we use the GPT-4o API with version ``gpt-4o-2024-08-06''), and (3) human researchers in the computer science domain.
-For the LLM-based reviewer and human researchers, we use the idea review form in \citep{si2024can} for scoring.
-The evaluation results are presented in Fig.~\ref{fig:LLM_metric} and Fig.~\ref{fig:human_metric}, where the axes of Fig.~\ref{fig:LLM_metric} represent the score of the same abstract evaluated under different metrics for (1) and (2), and the axes of Fig~\ref{fig:human_metric} represent the score of the same abstract evaluated under different metrics for (1) and (3).
-The Pearson correlation coefficients between our proposed overall novelty metric and LLM-based reviewers, as well as between our metric and human researchers, demonstrate the positive correlation of our metric with currently used novelty measurement methods~\citep{lu2024ai,si2024can}, which, to some extent, supports the validity of our metric.
+To further assess the validity of our proposed overall novelty metric, we selected 200 abstracts generated under various experimental conditions from the Computer Science dataset.
+These abstracts were evaluated using three approaches: (1) our proposed overall novelty metric, (2) LLM-based reviewers (utilizing the GPT-4o API), and (3) human researchers specializing in computer science (detailed in Appx.~\ref{sec:human_evaluation}).
+For both LLM-based reviewers and human researchers, we employed the novelty scoring framework from~\citep{si2024can} as a guideline.
+To enhance objectivity, each abstract was evaluated three times by LLM-based reviewers, with the average score calculated.
+Similarly, three independent human researchers assessed each abstract, and their average score was computed.
+The evaluation results are presented in Fig.~\ref{fig:LLM_metric} and Fig.~\ref{fig:human_metric}.
+In Fig.~\ref{fig:LLM_metric}, the axes represent the scores of the same abstract evaluated under our proposed metric and the LLM-based reviewers.
+In Fig.~\ref{fig:human_metric}, the axes represent the scores of the same abstract evaluated under our proposed metric and by human researchers.
+The Pearson correlation coefficients between our proposed overall novelty metric and both LLM-based reviewers and human researchers demonstrate a positive correlation with established novelty measurement methods~\citep{lu2024ai,si2024can}, which, to some extent, supports the validity of our metric.